stavkran/stavkran/README.md

 I am a recent graduate with a degree in computer science.
 During my time in college, I worked on various projects that allowed me to gain experience in different programming languages and technologies.
 I am always eager to learn more and take on new challenges.

 ### Experience includes (but is not limited to):
-Proficient in Java, Python, and JavaScript
+- ⚡Proficient in Java, Python, and JavaScript
-Familiar with HTML/CSS and React.js
+- 🪐Familiar with HTML/CSS and React.js
-Experience with Git and GitHub for version control Comfortable with Linux/Unix command-line interface
+- 🎇Experience with Git and GitHub for version control
+- 🌌Comfortable with Linux/Unix command-line interface

 <br />